MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### onboarding.flow

 This event is used to track users’ success while setting up Outlook Mobile.
-It is critical to detecting errors in user experience and processing that could prevent successful completion.
+It's critical to detecting errors in user experience and processing that could prevent successful completion.

 The following fields are collected: